Jasan33/Torgersen/README.md

 ## who is Torgersen:
 Torgersen also known as Geir Petter Torgersen is a Norwegian man who translates outer books to the Norwegian language. these are all types of books from fantasy, action, and other

+## About the website:
+This website is avalible using flask python and backend mysql database